 By Train: The nearest train station to the ground is Cleethorpes, which is around a 20 minute walk away.
 Upon exiting the station, turn right and head down the High Street following the signs.
 You will eventually come down to Blundell Park on your right.

 Parking is extremely limited around Blundell Park.
 We advise supporters to arrive early and use the local street parking.
 Please be aware though that some areas close to the ground have match day parking restrictions.

 By Bus: Stagecoach operate services that run directly opposite Blundell Park that are free to season ticket holders on matchdays.
 Supporters should look out for the number 9, 13 and 46 routes on matchdays.

 Tickets can be bought online by visiting the following website - http://www.gtfctickets.co.uk

 – please note, there is no facility to print your ticket.
-Your ticket can be posted to you or left for collection at the Ticket Collection Point in the Club Shop.
+Your ticket will be left for collection at the Ticket Collection Point in the Club Shop.

 Ticket Prices for the 2016/17 Season can be found here

 Our award-winning programme (The Mariner), 64 pages, can be bought from the entrances to Blundell Park, from the ticket office and around the ground - cost is £3.00

 Food on offer inside the ground include a range of Pukka Pies; Steak, Chicken Balti and Cheese and Onion (all £3).
 Pukka Pasties (£3), Jumbo Sausage Rolls (£2.50), Cheeseburgers (£3.50), Burgers (£3.20) and Jumbo Hot Dogs (£3.20).